tliron/prudence/TUTORIAL.md

 representation for both JSON and YAML.
 You can think of the "Resource" as encapsulating state with all facets making use of the same basic state.

+### "bind"

+A "bind" works a lot like a "require": it runs the the JavaScript code and returns the "exports".
+The difference is that you cannot use the "bind" result in JavaScript.
+Instead, it prepares the "exports" for hooking into Prudence's multi-threaded environment, such that multiple requests can be handled simultaneously.

+Actually, if you replace "bind" with "require" it will still work, but it won't perform as well under load because Prudence will have to switch to JavaScript's single-threaded execution environment and requests will have have to wait in line to be handled.

+Note that you do not have to use "bind" for Prudence's built-in types, such as "Resource" and "Router".
+It is only necessary for JavaScript handling code.

+One consequence of "bind" is that it creates a new execution environment for the bound code.
+Bound code will thus not share the same JavaScript globals as other code.
+To get around this divide you can use "prudence.globals", which are available to all code.

+Writing code for a multi-threaded environment is not trivial.
+You might need to rely on synchronization techniques for accessing shared data, for example a mutex created by calling "prudence.mutex".
+You can indeed store such a mutex "prudence.globals".

+To bind to a specific export rather than all the exports put its name in the second argument.
+For example:

+    present: bind('json.js', 'present')

 ### "present"

 Now let's create the representation, `myapp/person/json.js`: